 The patient is usually euthyroid, and this impression is supported by normal values for the serum FTI and T3 levels.
 Thyrotoxicity produced by an adenoma is discussed below.
 Low free thyroid hormones or elevated TSH results should raise the question of thyroiditis.

 The serum TG concentration may be elevated, as in all other goitrous conditions, and therefore is not a valuable tool in differential diagnosis.
 Calcitonin assay is indicated in the presence of a suggestive family history or of coincident features of the MEN-II syndromes.
 A chest x-ray should be taken if a normal film has not been reported in the prior 6 months.
 Soft tissue x-ray films of the neck may disclose indentation or deviation of the trachea if the tumor is more than 3 or 4 cm in diameter.
-Fine, stippled calcifications through the tumor (psammoma bodies) identified at thyroid US are virtually pathognomonic of papillary cancer.
+Fine, stippled calcifications through the tumor (psammoma bodies) are virtually pathognomonic of papillary cancer.
 Patchy or “signet ring” calcification occurs in old cysts and degenerating adenomas, and has no such connotation.

 Although MTC constitutes a small fraction of thyroid malignancies, and an even smaller proportion of thyroid nodules, several reports suggest that routine screening of nodular goiters by CT assay is an appropriate approach (34-37).
-The issue of serum Calcitonin (CT) measurement is controversial.
-While European authors recommend screening of any thyroid nodule by serum CT as a clue to the pre-operative diagnosis of unsuspected MTCs based on robust prospective clinical tirals, this concept has not been agreed by American authors.The recent American Thyroid Association guidelines for thyroid nodules and cancer state that it is not possible to recommend in favour or against serum CT measurement in the diagnostic work up of thyroid nodules (37.0) .
 Such screening offers the possibility of finding tumors before they have metastasized, and MTC is rarely found on FNA.
 Whether the considerable expense is justified is yet indeterminate.
 Routine screening has been adopted as a standard procedure for evaluation of nodules in many clinics in Europe, but not in the USA.
-While calcitonin levels above 60 typically signal the presence of MTC, abnormal levels between 10 and 60 may be present with C-cell hyperplasia or no objective abnormality, and may spontaneously normalize(37.1).
-Of course serum CT measurement it is recommended whenever there is a clinical or cytological suspicion of MTC or when the patient has a familial history of MTC.
+While calcitonin levels above 60 typically signal the presence of Medullary cancer, abnormal levels between 10 and 60 may be present with C-cell hyperplasia or no objective abnormality, and may spontaneously normalize(37.1).

 It is accepted practice to perform ultrasound examination of all thyroid nodules as the first study, or in conjunction with FNA.
 Good technique demonstrates nodules if more than 3 mm in size, indicates cystic areas, may demonstrate a capsule around the nodule, and the size of the lobes.
 (Fig 18-10) It often displays multiple nodules when only one is noted clinically.
 The technique is more sensitive than scintiscanning, is noninvasive, involves less time, allows serial exams, and is usually less expensive.
 From 3-20% of lesions are found to be totally or partially cystic.
 Purely cystic lesions are reported to have a lower incidence of malignancy than solid tumors (3% versus 10%), and diagnosis of a cyst raises the possibility of aspiration therapy (52).
 Mixed solid and cystic lesions allegedly have a higher frequency of malignant change than either pure cysts or solid lesions.
 While US can not diagnose malignancy, certain features such as irregular borders of the nodule, lack of a “halo”, hypo-echogenicity, evidence of calcium flakes, marginal nodules in a cyst, increased blood flow, and growth on serial ultrasounds, are suggestive signs.
 Schlumberger and coworkers found that cystic appearance, hyperechoic punctuations, loss of hilum, and peripheral vascularization were major ultrasound criteria of lymph node malignancy.
 LNs with hyperechoic punctuations are highly suspicious of malignancy.
 LNs with a hyperechoic hilum should be considered benign.
 Peripheral vascularization has the best sensitivity-specificity compromise.
 Round shape, hypoechogenicity, and the loss of hilum taken as single criteria are not specific enough to suspect malignancy (52.1).
 Ultrasound gives also valuable information on the extranodular thyroid tissue, that may be useful for the differential diagnosis: a typical pattern of diffuse hypoechogeneity is almost synonymous with autoimmune thyroiditis (53).

 The scintiscan received much attention in the past as an aid in the differential diagnosis of thyroid lesions (Chapter 6).
 The scan can provide evidence for a diagnosis in a multinodular goiter, in Hashimoto’s thyroiditis, and rarely in thyroid cancer when functioning cervical metastases are seen.
 If the scan demonstrates a hyperfunctioning nodule suppressing the remainder of the gland, and the patient is thyrotoxic as demonstrated by an elevated serum FT4 or FT3 level, or suppressed sTSH, the chance of malignancy is very low.
 Tumors that accumulate RAI in a concentration equal to or greater than that of the surrounding normal thyroid tissue, but that do not produce thyrotoxicosis, are also typically benign (54, 55).
 In fact, some observers insist that functioning nodules cannot be malignant (55), in spite of reports of malignant change in occasional warm or hot nodules (55-59).
 Malignant tumors usually fail to accumulate iodide to a degree equal to that of the normal gland.
 However, most cold nodules turn out to be benign adenomas and cysts, not cancers.
 (Figure 18-3, below) The reported incidence of cancer in cold nodules is highly variable; a review of 400 cases found 10% to be cancer (60), and this experience is typical.
 Tumors smaller than 1 cm in size are below the discriminating power of most of the available scanning devices.
 Thus, a nodule 1 cm or less in diameter that fails to collect RAI (cold nodule) might not be delineated at all on the scintiscan.
 Further, many nodules turn out to be neither cold nor hot (preferential isotope accumulation); rather, they accumulate RAI in approximately the same concentration as the surrounding thyroid tissue.
 Normal tissue in front of or behind the nodule may also accumulate isotope and in this way obscure a deficit in collection within the lesion itself.
 For all of these reasons, it is our impression that the thyroid scintiscan has value, but except for the clearly toxic nodule, does not form an absolute predictor as to whether a palpable nodule is malignant or benign.
 Usually pertechnetate scanning provides the same information as RAI scanning, but exceptions occur.
 The first-line diagnostic procedures consist of ultrasound and TSH measurements.
-Thyroid scan is applied only when serum TSH is low or suppressed to confirm the presence of an autonomously functioning nodules and FNA to all the other nodules either cystic or solid or mixed.
+Thyroid scan is applied to autonomously functioning nodules and FNA to all the other nodules either cystic or solid or mixed.

 Several alternative isotopes, such as selenomethionine, radioactive phosphate, gallium, and technetium-labeled bleomycin, have been introduced for scanning, but none has proven to give clear cut evidence of malignancy or to be diagnostically superior to FNA.
 The same is true for other imaging techniques such as thyroid thermography, CT scan or MRI.
 All these techniques should not be used in daily clinical practice.
 Interestingly, fluorodeoxyglucose-PET scanning for other purposes occasionally turns up a hot spot in the thyroid..
 On examination these thyroid nodules have a high rate of malignancy (61).